Job Search Masterclass Managing the Job Search Process

 Frequently Asked Questions: Overcoming the "Negotiation Friction"

-The worry about losing the offer usually happens when you fall into the STATUS_QUO_TRAP of asking for more money without showing how you’ll add more value.
+Offer rescissions from negotiation are rare, and they almost always happen when a candidate makes demands without backing them with value.
 If you just "add 15%" because a website suggested it, you risk looking like a standard item that is now overpriced for what it does.

-However, when you use Economic Impact Mapping, you aren't just "asking" for more money; you are presenting a business plan for a higher-level investment.
-By showing exactly how your work will earn money or save costs, the discussion changes from "Can we afford this person?" to "Can we afford not to invest in this solution?"
+When you use Economic Impact Mapping, you aren’t just "asking" for more money; you are presenting a business plan for a higher-level investment.
+When you show exactly how your work will earn money or save costs, the discussion changes from "Can we afford this person?" to "Can we afford not to invest in this solution?"

 General market data should be your starting point, not your finish line.
-While data gives you basic context, relying on it too much makes you seem like just an average professional.
+It gives you basic context, but leaning on it too much makes you seem like just another professional competing on price.

-To stand out from the crowd, you must shift the conversation to the specific, local problems the company is currently facing.
-Instead of saying, "The average pay for this job is $150k,"* say, *"Given the $2M revenue shortfall in your Q3 goals, the return on investment from my strategy supports a pay package of $175k."
-This changes you from a candidate asking for a "fair deal" to a partner fixing a real money problem.
+Shift the conversation to the specific problems the company is currently facing.
+Instead of saying, "The average pay for this job is $150k," say, "Given the $2M revenue shortfall in your Q3 goals, the return on investment from my strategy supports a pay package of $175k."
+That changes you from a candidate asking for a "fair deal" to a partner fixing a real money problem.

-Yes, but what if the hiring manager says the budget is absolutely fixed by HR?
+What if the hiring manager says the budget is set in stone by HR?

 This is where the Success-Linked Bridge becomes your best tool.
 If the money available right now is limited, suggest a performance review at the six-month mark or a bonus plan tied to the exact results you promised to achieve.

-This removes the "worry" for the hiring manager because they only pay for the value once you actually create it.
-It shows you are so sure you can help their bottom line that you are willing to bet on yourself—a move that boosts your professional status and sets you apart from everyone else applying.
+The hiring manager only pays for the value once you actually create it.
+It shows you are so sure you can help their bottom line that you are willing to bet on yourself, a move that boosts your professional status and sets you apart from everyone else applying.

 Focus on what matters.